Natural solution of SUSY $\mu$ problem from modulus stabilization in modular flavor model: Conclusions

 For a modulus VEV with an intermediate value of $\Im\tau$, the significantly suppressed $\mu_{eff}$ results from the combined effects of suppression by powers of $q^{1/24}$ [or $(2\Im\tau)^{-1}$], where the exponentiation power determined by the modular weights of $H_u$ and $H_d$, along with the asymptotic suppression behavior of typical modular forms away from the fixed point $i\infty$, taking the form of appropriate power of the tiny deviation parameter.

 The modulus stabilization mechanism with nilpotent $\textbf{X}_{nl}$ superfield can be fairly generic and ubiquitous.
-The regeneration of small $\mu_{eff}$ term following modulus stabilization, which just needs a modulus VEV near some fixed points, is independent on the concrete modulus stabilization mechanism.
+The regeneration of small $\mu_{eff}$ term following modulus stabilization, which just needs a modulus VEV near some fixed points or through a weighton-like mechanism for $H_u H_d$ bilinear, is independent of the concrete modulus stabilization mechanism.